rage/ethics-of-ai-copy/data/chapter-4/2-what-is-transparency.md

 <styled-text>

 Given that many of the most efficient, current deep learning models are black box models (almost by definition), researchers seem to assume it is highly unlikely that we would be able to develop them as fully transparent.
 Because of this, the discussion focuses on finding the “sufficient level of transparency”.
-Would it suffice if algorithms offered people a disclosure of how algorithms came to their decision and provide the smallest change “that can be made to obtain a desirable outcome” (Wachter et al., 2018)?
-For example, if an algorithm refuses someone a social benefit, it should tell the person the reason, and also what he or she can do to reverse the decision (Matsakis 2018).
+Would it suffice if algorithms offered people a disclosure of how algorithms came to their decision and provide the smallest change “that can be made to obtain a desirable outcome” ([Wachter et al., 2018](https://arxiv.org/pdf/1811.01439.pdf))?
+For example, if an algorithm refuses someone a social benefit, it should tell the person the reason, and also what he or she can do to reverse the decision.

 The explanation should tell, for instance, what the maximum amount of salary to be approved is (input), and how decreasing the amount will impact the decisions made (manipulation of the input).
 But the problem is that the right to know also applies to situations where the system makes mistakes.
 Then, it may be necessary to perform an autopsy on the algorithm and identify those factors that caused the system to make mistakes (Rusanen & Ylikoski 2017).
 This can’t be done by only manipulating the inputs and outputs.